1932 United States presidential election in Indiana

-The 1932 United States presidential election in Indiana took place on November 8, 1932, as part of the 1932 United States presidential election.
+A presidential election was held in Indiana on November 8, 1932, as part of the 1932 United States presidential election.
 State voters chose 14 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Indiana was won by Governor Franklin D. Roosevelt (D–New York), running with Speaker John Nance Garner, with 54.67% of the popular vote, against incumbent President Herbert Hoover (R–California), running with Vice President Charles Curtis, with 42.94% of the popular vote.

-This is the only occasion since the Civil War that Steuben County has voted for a Democratic presidential candidate, and as of the 2024 presidential election, this is the last election when Fulton County, Jasper County, Kosciusko County, Morgan County and Newton County backed a Democrat for President.
+This is the only time that Steuben County has voted for a Democratic presidential candidate, and as of the 2024 presidential election, this is the last election when Fulton County, Jasper County, Kosciusko County, Morgan County and Newton County backed a Democrat for President.